iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/appsWhitelist/addAppToAddOnlyAppWhitelist.md

 # addAppToAddOnlyAppWhitelist

-Method to add an app (iExec Tee Dapp) into the `AddOnlyAppWhitelist`.
+Method to add an app (iExec TEE dApp) into the `AddOnlyAppWhitelist`.

 ::: warning

-You can't remove an app from the whitelist.
-The whitelist are only additive.
+Once added, you can't remove an app from the whitelist.

+_Why?_

+This is mainly **to protect users** who have paid for protected data.
+Imagine the collection owner could remove all apps from the initial whitelist, users having rented the protected data could no longer consume it.

 :::